ad-laurentius/proofreading/README.md

 # Licensing

-All my work is free and unencumbered work released into the public domain.
-I made no copyright claims on any work I by other people.
+All is free and unencumbered work released into the public domain using the Unlicense.
+I make no copyright claims whatsoever on any work made by other people.
 Scans produced by Google seem to be emcumbered with a "non-commercial" clause that unfortunately I am not allowed to remove.

 # List of works: